tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

 The backend and frontend operate within a plugin lifecycle:

-  - **1) Plugin setup**: When a user starts `tensorboard --logdir ...`, TensorBoard discovers available plugins, allows them to parse command line flags if needed, and configures URL routes to be served.
+  - **1) Plugin initializes**: When a user starts `tensorboard --logdir ...`, TensorBoard discovers available plugins, allows them to parse command line flags if needed, and configures URL routes to be served.

-  - **2) Web session creation**: When a user opens the frontend in a web browser, TensorBoard reads plugin frontend metadata and collects all active plugins.
+  - **2) User loads TensorBoard**: When a user opens the frontend in a web browser, TensorBoard reads plugin frontend metadata and collects all active plugins.

-  - **3) Dashboard open**: When a user selects the plugin's dashboard in the UI, TensorBoard loads an IFrame with the plugin's ES module and tells it to render.
+  - **3) User opens the dashboard**: When a user selects the plugin's dashboard in the UI, TensorBoard loads an IFrame with the plugin's ES module and tells it to render.

-  - **4) Route handling**: When a plugin's frontend makes URL requests to its backend, route handlers can respond with collected data.
+  - **4) Plugin handles routes**: When a plugin's frontend makes URL requests to its backend, route handlers can respond with collected data.

 ### Backend: How the plugin processes data, and sends it to the browser